 - Medicare Supplement – Highly-regulated add-ons that pay your out-of-pocket Medicare costs

-- Medicare Advantage – Private plans that replace your Parts A, B, and in most cases, D. Also known as Part C.
+- Medicare Advantage – Private plans that replace your Parts A, B, with additional benefits known as Part C.

-- Medicare Part D – Prescription drug coverage plans, introduced in 2006.
+- Part D – Prescription drug coverage plans, introduced in 2006.

 Generally, if you’re on Medicare, you aren’t charged a premium for Part A. However, you are charged monthly premiums for Part B and Part D, and can also be charged for Part C, depending on the plan you select.
-These premiums are tax-deductible but very few people itemize their tax returns so only a minority of seniors use this deduction.
-In fact, even if you do itemize, you can only deduct medical expenses, including Medicare premiums, that exceed 10% of your adjust gross income (AGI).
-This further limits the number of people who can deduct their premiums.
+These premiums are tax-deductible.
+If you do itemize your taxes, you can only deduct medical expenses, including Medicare premiums, that exceed 7.5% of your AGI.
+This can limit the number of people who can deduct their premiums.

-Most of Medicare Part B – about 7% – is funded through U.S. income tax revenue.
-But the remaining 25% of Medicare Part B expenses are paid through your premium, which is determined by your income level.
+Most of Medicare Part B – about 85% – is funded through U.S. general and payroll tax revenue.
+But the remaining 15% of Medicare Part B expenses are paid through your premium, which is determined by your income level.
 Medicare prices are quoted under the assumption you have an average income.
 If your income level exceeds a certain threshold, you will have to pay more.